pirminschmid/MatlabPlotter/README.md

 Include matlab_plotter.h into your C++ program.
 It needs the standard library of C++11.
 Use methods as shown in the examples [natcsi.cpp][example] ([folder][folder]) and [legendre.cpp][example2] ([folder][folder2]).

-Note: the example needs [Eigen][eigen] to be installed on your system.
+Note: the examples need [Eigen][eigen] to be installed on your system.
 You may use cmake for building.
 However, the plotter can be used independently of it.